avitorio/outstatic/apps/web/outstatic/content/docs/getting-started.md

 ## Adding Outstatic to a Next.js website

+If you want to use Outstatic with Next.js 12, you can [continue here](/docs/using-with-next-js-12).

 Before we start, you should know Outstatic saves content as markdown files to your GitHub repository.
 To understand how this works please read our [introduction](https://outstatic.com/docs/introduction) article.

 First install the Outstatic package and dependencies: